SeanLuis/rest-data-validator/README.md

 Here, `date` must be a string that matches the specified format, `YYYY-MM-DD`.

-# EnumValidator Decorator
+# Enum Decorator

-The `EnumValidator` decorator is designed to validate that the value of a property matches one of the values defined in a TypeScript enumeration.
+The `Enum` decorator is designed to validate that the value of a property matches one of the values defined in a TypeScript enumeration.
 It ensures that your data conforms to specified enum constraints, enhancing type safety and data integrity in your applications.

 ## Properties